Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Gia đình và Xã hộiBáo Gia đình và Xã hội01/05/2024

-When the kidneys fail, lifelong dialysis or a kidney transplant is required.
+When the kidneys fail, lifelong dialysis or a kidney transplant is necessary.

-With good management and new treatments, kidney disease can be prevented and controlled.
+With proper management and new treatments, kidney disease can be prevented and controlled.

-Diabetes or high blood sugar levels in the body is the number one risk factor for kidney disease.
-High blood pressure is also closely linked to kidney disease.
-Other risks include heart disease, obesity, family history, past kidney damage, and aging.
+Diabetes, or high blood sugar, is the number one risk factor for kidney disease.
+High blood pressure is also strongly associated with kidney disease.
+Other risk factors include heart disease, obesity, family history, past kidney damage, and aging.
 As we age, our kidneys lose some of their function.

 • Difficulty sleeping.